 Premiums paid by employers depend on their industry and the hours worked by their staff.

 In the case of self-insured employers, instead of paying premiums to L&I, they pay fees to insurance companies and it works more like an “outsourcing contract” rather than a tax.

-Even if you have already been diagnosed by a doctor, L&I may require that you go to an independent medical examiner of their own to assess your injury.
+Even if you have already been diagnosed by a doctor, L&I may require that you receive an independent medical examination from a provider of their own to assess your injury.

 This assessment consists of a 30-minute interview, in which the L&I doctor will ask about the circumstances and severity of your injury.
 This is the time to be crystal clear and describe in detail how you got injured.

 Keep in mind the doctor can write down in the report anything you say.
-So even a muddled thought or phrases such as “Hmm, I guess so” can be used against you.
-Be objective and discrete — don’t answer questions that aren’t about the injury.
+So even a muddled thought or phrase such as “Hmm, I guess so” can be used against you.
+Be objective and discrete—don’t answer questions that aren’t about the injury.